 This feature selects the ACPI Sleep State that the system will enter into when the suspend button is activated.
-The options are Suspend Disabled, S1 only (CPU Stop Clock), S3 only (Suspend to RAM), and Both S1 and S3 available for OS to choose from.
+The options are Suspend Disabled, S1 only (CPU Stop Clock), S3 only (Suspend to RAM), and Both S1 and S3.

-► Trusted Computing (Available when a Trusted Platform Module is Detected)
+► Trusted Computing (Available when a TPM Device is Detected)